lmns-solutions/arduino-interactive-lessons/cpx/cpx-keyboard.md

 In Lesson 6 of our CPX series, we will learn how to use the CPX as a programmable keyboard.
 We'll begin by making the A and B buttons into keyboard presses and then create increasingly fun and interesting keyboards, including a media controller keyboard (Lesson 6.2) and an accelerometer-based keyboard (Lesson 6.3).

 {: .note }
-Note: there is some overlapping content with [Lesson 5.3: Making a Capacitive Keyboard](capacitive-touch.md#lesson-53-making-a-capacitive-touch-keyboard) but we wanted to start from the beginning here and grow outward!
+Note: there is some overlapping content with {% include tlink.html id='cpx-capacitive-touch' text='Lesson 5.3: Making a Capacitive Keyboard' %}#lesson-53-making-a-capacitive-touch-keyboard but we wanted to start from the beginning here and grow outward!
 So, you should be able to complete these lessons even if you have not completed Lesson 5.3.

 ## Lesson 6.1: Making a Programmable Keyboard